 The gums are shaped the way they are for a reason.
 They protect the sensitive roots of the teeth from exposure to the oral environment with all its bacteria and toxins.

-When the gums are receded and the roots are exposed, this is what could happen:
+When the gums have receded and the roots are exposed, this is what could happen:

 So there you have it.
-We started off with the simple question of “will flossing help receding gums?”, by now, I think you know your answer.
+We started off with the simple question of “will flossing help receding gums?”.
+By now, I think you know your answer.
 The sooner you start flossing with a correct tecnique, the healthier your gums will remain.